lsolano/docs/nunit/Test-Engine-API.md

 public static ITestEngine CreateInstance(Version minVersion, bool unused = false);
 ```

-(The `unused` bool parameter previously allowed users of this API to chose whether to restict the runner to only use a locally installed copy of the engine.
-Since version 3.8, the NUnit Engine no longer has the functionality to utilise global installations.)
+(The `unused` bool parameter previously allowed users to indicate if wished to restrict usage of global NUnit Engine installations.
+The latter functionality is no longer available.)

 We search for the engine in a standard set of locations, starting with the current ApplicationBase.